Pilates Instructor - Dance Specialist

 Apply the learning outcomes in a dance-related movement

-My passion is to spread the word that all dancers can reach their true potential, as long as they carry the right tools!
+My passion is to spread the word that all dancers can reach their true potential, as long as they have the right tools!